juji-io/dtlvnative/README.md

 Right now, the included shared libraries depend on some system libraries.

-* `libc`/`libmvec` (from the host glibc)
+* `libc`/`libmvec` (e.g. from the host glibc)

-We bundle the OpenMP runtimes (`libgomp`/`libomp`) inside the platform jars so you should not need to install them separately.
+We bundle other dependencies such as  OpenMP runtimes (`libgomp`/`libomp`) inside the platform jars so you should not need to install them separately.
 If you hit a missing system dependency, please open an issue.

 ## License

-Copyright © 2021-2025 Juji, Inc.
+Copyright © 2021-2026 Juji, Inc.

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at